NuttaneeKnight/ServiceNow/discovery.md

 - Mid server only makes the outbound calls not the other way around
 - MID then send the ECC Queue (pinging it)
 - Place the output record and scan to find the data via input record.
+- Can have more than 1 MID server
+-